blacklightpy/vaultofknowledge/Unorganized/Developing My Own Philosophy/Idea Articles (including drafts)/Ridiculous Levels of Data Conservation.md

 But when it comes to casual life, which is what religion deals with, fundamentalism can be very ridiculous, and hence this article.
 # Example 1: List of names
+> [!note] Note
+> **Pre-requisite knowledge**:
+> - For the uninitiated in number systems, the binary number system is the most fundamental number system, where there are only 2 "face values" (if you remember elementary school)
+> - Our decimal system has 10 "face values", since we developed it  our 10 fingers

 - Assume each person has a name of 30 characters
 - The alphabet has 55 characters with upper case, lower case, -, \' and spaces
 - A minimal data structure for characters would have 6 bits, which can hold 64 separate numbers.